Friday, September 27, 2013

 Below is my updated action research project.

-Goal: To provide a learning environment that is safe and effective for students, teachers, and staff as well as reducing the volume of discipline actions that involve students missing class.
+effective for students, teachers, and staff as well as reducing the volume of

 Action Steps(s):